chocolatey/choco-wiki/GettingStarted.md

 1. Open a command line.
 1. Type `choco install notepadplusplus` and press Enter.
-1. If you have UAC turned on or are not an administrator, chocolatey is going to request administrative permission at some point (at least once during the process).
+1. If you have UAC turned on or are not an administrator, Chocolatey is going to request administrative permission at some point (at least once during the process).
 Otherwise it will not be able to finish what it is doing successfully.
 If you don't have UAC turned on, it will just continue on without stopping to bother you.
 1. That's it.
 Pretty simple but powerful little concept!

 ### Overriding default install directory or other advanced install concepts

-1. Yes we support that through the use of installargs - see [[CommandsInstall#installarguments]]
+1. Yes we support that through the use of install arguments - see [[CommandsInstall#installarguments]]
-1. If you wanted to pass native argument to the installer, like the install directory, you would need to know the silent argument passed to that particular installer and then you would specify it on the command line or in the packages.config (upcoming for packages.config).
+1. If you wanted to pass native argument to the installer, like the install directory, you would need to know the silent argument passed to that particular installer and then you would specify it on the command line or in the packages.config.
-1. If it was an MSI, then usually you could pass `-ia "INSTALLDIR=""D:\Program Files"""` (for cmd.exe, it's different for powershell).
+1. If it was an MSI, then usually you could pass `-ia "INSTALLDIR=""D:\Program Files"""` (for cmd.exe, it's different for PowerShell).
 See [[CommandsReference#how-to-pass-options--switches]] for specifics on passing quoted values through.
 1. For example, Notepad++ uses the [NSIS](http://nsis.sourceforge.net/Main_Page) (NullSoft Scriptable Install System) installer.
 If we look at the silent options, we see that [/D](http://nsis.sourceforge.net/Docs/Chapter3.html#installerusagecommon) is how we influence the install directory.
-So we would pass `cinst notepadplusplus.install -ia "'/D=E:\SomeDirectory\somebody\npp'"` -note that we are looking at the specific package over the virtual (this will be corrected in future releases).
+So we would pass `choco install notepadplusplus.install -ia "'/D=E:\SomeDirectory\somebody\npp'"` -note that we are looking at the specific package over the virtual (although you can do the same with notepadplusplus as well).

+Is there a better way?
+Absolutely, see [[ubiquitous install directory switch|FeaturesInstallDirectoryOverride]]!

 ## What Are Chocolatey Packages?